Explore AI Agent development

 5. The agent should use the code interpreter to prepare the expense claim text file, and provide a link so you can download it.

-Screenshot of the Agent Playground in Azure AI Foundry portal.
+Screenshot of the Agent Playground in Foundry portal.

 6. Download and open the text document to see the expense claim details.